sathinilokesh/WebScraper/README.md

 - `HEADERS`: You can modify the headers sent with the HTTP request.
 - `SAVE_TO_CSV`: You can change the filename for the CSV file where the data is saved.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.

-Please make sure to follow the code of conduct and respect the license.

 ## License